simontaen/Passions/Notes.md

 * Faving an artist in spotify only shows the faved artist in music after dismissing and showing music again

 ## Fav Artists
+* Spinner on delete

 ## Timeline
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)
+* Show the Album placeholder without the release Date when loading (instead of nil)

 ## Artist and Album Info
-* Design the Screens
-	* iTunes Buy link
-	* Couple of infos
-	* Show Album Art in Big
-	* "Show All Albums" Button from Artist Info show this Artists Albums in a Timeline
-* Use a modal view, there is too much left-right if you use a NavController
-* Opening App several times from a Push stacks the new Album Info views on top of each other.
+* Opening App several times from a Push stacks the new Album Info views on top of each other (discard any that is showing)
-* Use UIVisualEffectView for Album and Artist Info
+* Switch to FavArtists when opening from a Push (pageControl Index?)
+* Aborting a swipe Back gesture hides the nav bar, no way to resolve (how to do this?)

 # 2.0